School of Nursing

 Subject Areas: Nursing and Midwifery

 Gary has a vast experience of working clinically in mental health services and lecturing.
 He has a growing body of research experience and has a passion for patient and public involvement and improving mental health service provision.
 His research interests focus on health service research and qualitative methodologies.
-Gary is research active within the mental health field and is a member of the Centre for Mental Health and Wellbeing.
+Gary is research active within the mental health field.

 Gary joined the University of Central Lancashire in August 2018.
 Prior to this position he held the position of Lecturer in Mental Health at the University of Salford.
 Gary moved into academia full time following the successful completion of an NIHR clinical doctoral research fellowship in 2017 after a long and successful career in the NHS as a Registered Mental Health Nurse (Qualified in 2002), Psychological Therapist and more recently Advanced Practitioner in Personality Disorder.

 Gary has a unique and varied clinical career in mental health nursing which has followed new service initiatives in line with the modernisation of mental health services.
 He has worked in forensic medium secure units, mental health rehabilitation, crisis resolution and home treatment, early intervention in psychosis teams, psychological therapy services at both primary / secondary care levels and personality disorder services.
 Gary has also been interested and involved in teaching and educational roles for most of his career and has taught at several academic institutions as a guest/ honorary lecturer.

 Throughout his clinical career Gary has continued to develop his academic expertise, completing a BSc (Hons) in the psychosocial management of psychosis (COPE) and MSc in advanced practice interventions in mental health (COPE) both at the University of Manchester.